web-ridge/react-native-paper-dates/README.md

 ---
 <br>

 - Smooth and fast cross platform Material Design **date** picker and **time** picker for React Native Paper
-- Tested on Android, iOS and the web platform!
+- Tested on Android, iOS and the web
 - Uses the native Date.Intl API's which work out of the box on the web / iOS (automatic day name, month translations without bundle size increase)
 - Simple API
 - Typesafe